-- 1. Verily, that visible radiance of the divine Varga VIII.
-(AGNI) has been so apprehended (by all, that it may be) for (the support of) the body, for which end it has been generated by (bodily) strength: and that my mind may apprehend and apply (that radiance), they address the sacred prayers associated with oblations (to AGNI). - 2.
-First, he reposes (on the earth) as the digestive (faculty), the embodied, the accepter of food, the eternal: secondly, (he dwells) among the seven auspicious mothers (of fertility): thirdly, the associated (regions) generate him, delighting in the ten b Vapuh, explained vapushmat, having body; but the Scholiast interprets it sarírábhivriddhi hetuh, the cause of the growth of the body.
+1. Verily, that visible radiance of the divine (AGNI) has been so apprehended (by all, that it may be) for (the support of) the body, for which end it has been generated by (bodily) strength : and that my mind may apprehend and apply (that radiance), they address the sacred prayers associated with oblations (to AGNI).

+2. First, he reposes (on the earth) as the digestive

+(faculty), the embodied, the accepter of food, the eternal : secondly, (he dwells) among the seven auspicious mothers (of fertility) : thirdly, the associated (regions) generate him, delighting in the ten (quarters) of space, for the sake of milking this showerer (of rain).